OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6101.rst

 The following new features have been backported to 6.10.1:

+- Backup datastore capacity is checked before attempting to create a backup.
+This test can be disable with the ``DATASTORE_CAPACITY_CHECK`` attribute, either globally or per datastore.

 The following issues has been solved in 6.10.1:

 - `Fix KVM VM migration when CLEANUP_MEMORY_STOP is not defined in the driver configuration <https://github.com/OpenNebula/one/issues/6665>`__.